AlexsLemonade/reproducible-research/instructor_notes/00_instructor-setup.md

 When preparing for teaching this workshop, instructors should take the following setup steps:

-* [ ] Setup a non-personal trainer account (e.g., called "Data Lab") on your computer, if this doesn't already exist
+* [ ] _Optionally_, setup a separate on your computer to teach from.
+This is only a matter of personal preference; it is _not required_.
-* [ ] Ensure the following softwares are installed and working in your trainer account:
+* [ ] Ensure the following softwares are installed and working the account you will be teaching from:
-  * [ ] 1Password
+  * [ ] Any password managers needed for credentials (e.g. 1Password for `git` authentication)
   * [ ] R/RStudio
   * [ ] `git` (via command line tools, if working on a Mac)
   * [ ] GitKraken (you should also be signed into your account)
   * [ ] [KeyCastr](https://github.com/keycastr/keycastr) for keystroke visualization.
   _Ensure this is turned on while teaching live demos!_
-* [ ] Install the following R packages in your trainer account:
+* [ ] Install the following R packages:
   * `here`, `tidyverse`, `rmarkdown`, `renv`, and `optparse`